ReferenceselectFromSequence

 The default <selectFromSequence> has a sequence range from 11 to 1010.

-Example: Generate and name multiple selections
+Example: Generate multiple selections

-Three numbers are selected between -5 and 5 (stepping in increments of 0.5) are assigned to the named variables x1, x2, and x3.
+Three numbers are selected between -5 and 5 (stepping in increments of 0.5).
+Individual selections can be accessed using array notation.

-Example: numToSelect
+Attribute Example: numToSelect

-Example: sortResults
+Attribute Example: sortResults

 The sortResults attribute sorts the selected results in increasing order.

-Example: from, to
+Attribute Example: from, to

-Example: step
+Attribute Example: step

 The step attribute specifies the size of each increment in the sequence.
 The default step is 11

-Example: exclude
+Attribute Example: exclude

 The exclude attribute specifies values to exclude in the selection.

-Example: withReplacement
+Attribute Example: withReplacement

 If selection with replacement is the desired behavior, use the withReplacement attribute.

-Example: excludeCombinations
+Attribute Example: excludeCombinations

 The excludeCombinations attribute can be used to exclude unfavorable combinations of parameters.
 In this example, the exclusions have been designed to prevent the condition that the coefficients in the expression result in a sum of 00.
-Scroll through the page variants to observe the selections for each.

-Example: type
+Attribute Example: type

 The type attribute takes either letters or number as a text input.
 If unspecified, the default type is number.